Ezehkiel/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 ![30](./img/30.png)

-We can see that node s1 is answering.
-Under "Sessions" label, we can observe that the column "LbTot" is set to `1`.
+We can see that node S1 is answering.
+Under `Sessions` label, we can observe that the column `LbTot` is set to `1`.
 This column is a counter of how many times this node was selected.
-There is also the "Total" column that summarizes how many requests came to this node.
+There is also the `Total` column that summarizes how many requests came to this node.

 ![31](./img/31.png)